bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 ### Networking Performance
-TODO - Original Kernel has slightly faster raw networking performance as revealed by iperf3 tests, however when transfering real files using SMB or SFTP the new kernel and the original kernel have compirable performance.
+TODO - Original Kernel has slightly faster raw networking performance as revealed by iperf3 tests, however when transfering real files using SMB or SFTP the new kernel and the original kernel have comparable performance.

 TODO : Add some iperf3, smb and sftp througput stats.